juanmarceloespinosa/yotd/README.md

 ## YODA Of The Day #

 It's a set of (not so) motivational quotes carefully curated by Master Yoda.
 A sample solution to quickly prepare a software developer in REST Services using .NET Core for the Backend and React + Redux on the Frontend.
+The use of TDD, OOP and the SOLID Principles is required.

 ## Technologies
 *  Microsoft .NET Core 3.1